-This proposed MHSA 3-Year Plan has been posted for a 30-day public review and comment period May 15, 2023 through June 14, 2023.
-An electronic copy has been posted on the County website, and through various SBCBH social media platforms.
-This document has been distributed to all members of the San Benito County Behavioral Health Board; client groups; staff; and partner agencies representatives (upon request).
-The document is available via mail or email, upon request.
-Hard copies have been distributed at the Behavioral Health Outpatient clinic and at the Esperanza Center.
+This proposed MHSA 3-Year Plan was posted for a 30-day public review and comment period May 15, 2023 through June 14, 2023.
+An electronic copy was posted on the County website, and through various SBCBH social media platforms.
+This document was distributed to all members of the San Benito County Behavioral Health Board; client groups; staff; and partner agencies representatives (upon request).
+The document was available via mail or email, upon request.
+Hard copies were distributed at the Behavioral Health Outpatient clinic and at the Esperanza Center.